mahsahadian/EdgeBenchmarkTool/README.md

 Prerequisites of IoTBenchmarkTool
 To use the tool, you need to have:

-Linux 20
+-Linux 20
-Raspberry PI 4
+-Raspberry PI 4

 Installation requirements on Rpi: